Panthers SC talks eye Rock Hill airport upgrades and up to 200 acres for room to grow

 The airport’s five-year funding plan includes almost $14 million from the Federal Aviation Administration, $2.7 million from the state and a little more than $1 million each from Rock Hill and York County.

-The State’s Jamie Self and Lake Wylie Pilot reporter John Marks contributed to this report.
+The State’s Jamie Self and Herald reporter John Marks contributed to this report.

 Comments